 Children will use some of their senses to try to guess what item is inside some “mystery bags.”

-Point to the bags as you explain, “You are going to figure out what these things are without looking.
+Point to the bags as you explain, “You are going to figure out what’s in the bags without looking.
 You can use your nose to smell, your hands to touch, and your ears to hear, but you can’t look!
 Do you think you can figure out what my secret items are without looking?”

 Show your child each bag one at a time.
 Without letting her peek inside, encourage her to smell the item, reach her hand in to touch the item, and shake the bag to see if the item makes any noises.
 After she has used these three senses, let her make a guess about what she thinks is inside the bag.
 If she is right, celebrate with her!
 If she doesn’t guess correctly, take the item out of the bag.
 Let her see it, touch it, smell it, and listen to it while you tell her what it is and describe what it looks like, feels like, smells like, and sounds like.